Six Tips on How Mobility Can Educate Line Managers

 Be Visible.
 Be Valuable.
 And dare we say it again?… Communicate

 Remember that your goal for interacting with Line Managers is to prove to them that you’re an ally and a strategic partner.
-Don’t be marginalized.
+Don’t be marginalised.
 Demonstrate your strategic value.
-This is an opportunity for Global Mobility to increase its visibility within the organization as a valuable subject matter expert.
+This is an opportunity for Global Mobility to increase its visibility within the organisation as a valuable subject matter expert.